 Due to the fact that the segmentation algorithm relies on the regularities of the transcription system, segmentation problems may arise when these regularities are not adhered to while transcribing, i.e. when certain transcription symbols are not used as specified by the convention.

-In the following example the non phonological unit „coughs“ is not marked as defined by the convention, i.e. with a pair of round brackets at the beginning and at the end, as specified in HIAT.
+In the following example the non-phonological unit „coughs“ is not marked as defined by the convention, i.e. with a pair of round brackets at the beginning and at the end, as specified in HIAT.
 Here the brackets at the end are missing :

-Menu items that require a segmentation (e.g. „Transcription > Count segments...) will prompt the following error message:
+Menu items that require a segmentation (e.g. „Transcription > Count segments...”) will prompt the following error message:

 This contains information on the cause of the error – „Only close parenthesis allowed“, means that at the position in question only one closing bracket may be inserted and allows the editing of all segmentation errors in one dialog (see „Transcription > Segmentation Errors...“).